remscodes/renault-api-client/README.md

   personId: string | undefined;

   // Selected account id.
-  // To be set in order to be automatically passed into each Kamereon API functions that needs it.
+  // To be set to be automatically passed into each Kamereon API functions that needs it.
   // Otherwise, it needs to be manually passed as function argument using `KamereonClient`.
   accountId: string | undefined;

   // Selected vehicle vin.
-  // To be set in order to be automatically passed into each Kamereon API functions that needs it.
+  // To be set to be automatically passed into each Kamereon API functions that needs it.
   // Otherwise, it needs to be manually passed as function argument using `KamereonClient`.
   vin: string | undefined;
 }